ShivaniThadiyan/Azure-Experience-Center/docs/ODL-User-Management.md

 - Navigate to the portal using the link https://experience-azure-mgmt.azurewebsites.net/#/main and login with your AEC credentials.

-- Once logged in, click on On Demand labs on the left pane of the portal.
+- Once logged in, click on On Demand labs on the left panel of the portal.
 This will list the all ODL's if any.

 - Click on Vouchers Button.